somm15/somm15.github.io/_posts/2018-12-13-vlan_with_lxd.md

 date:   2018-12-13 21:51:16 +0100
 categories: network vlan lxd
 ---
-I run several lxd containers on server in the basement with a trunk and multiple VLANs.
+I run several LXD containers on server in the basement with a trunk and multiple VLANs.
 Previously, I configured an interface for each VLAN on the host.
 This was very stupid and ineffective.
 The host was reachable from almost all the VLANs and it caused routing problems.